collapsed-stacks/startups/questions/5785/partnership-liability.md

 - tagged: `payment`, `partnership`, `business-structure`, `partners`, `non-disclosure-agreement`
 - score: 2

-<p>I walked away from a business last year.
+I walked away from a business last year.
 I told my partner that "I quit" and "I am retiring", verbal only, no paper work was filed.
 The business was structured as a verbal general partnership with one other person (no filings).
 When I left there was no abnormal debt.
 Neither did I want anything from the company nor I was asked to pay anything.
 The company was solvent and making money.
-Since I left I haven't received or asked for any of the profit.</p>
+Since I left I haven't received or asked for any of the profit.

-<p>Now it's a year since I left, and my former partner has incurred debt (warehouse rent) from lack of payment.
+Now it's a year since I left, and my former partner has incurred debt (warehouse rent) from lack of payment.
 All this happened after I left.
-The rental agreement was signed after by my former partner only after I left.</p>
+The rental agreement was signed after by my former partner only after I left.

-<p>Am I liable for this debt?</p>
+Am I liable for this debt?